 The author has obviously had fun choosing which animals to use to depict cross-party politicians … And the reader can have fun identifying them.

 What animal is David Cameron?
 Gordon Brown?
 Theresa May?
 Just rearrange the pieces in the puzzle to figure it out…

 Although The Iron Bird is available in paperback, perhaps it’s the ebook that has the edge, because it contains a series of links allowing you to explore the allegorical interpretation of the novel.
 Some of these lead to secret pages, hidden deep in the coding of this site.
 Others reach out across the internet and curate its content.
 Each has been chosen to add something meaningful to the reading experience.
 And sometimes raise a smile.

 For example, in one scene in the novel, Baroness Thatcher is under the delusion that Cameron is planning to offer her a role in his Cabinet – a chance to finish the ‘great work’ she started.
 “Yes, that’s right, dear,” she says, struggling to suppress her excitement.
 “The Mummy Returns.”
 This is the link:

 Thatcher’s ghost still haunts us, but this outrageously entertaining novel performs the valuable service of confining her to a zoo … the experience proves both revealing and hilarious – sometimes devastatingly so.

 An amazing read… Woodshaw’s imagination in full flight is original and startling.
 Well written, and ‘laugh out loud’ funny.

-I finished the novel 2015, and submitted it to all the usual gatekeepers, but the response was the same.
-Here’s a snippet of a letter from one of London’s top literary agents:
+I finished the manuscript 2015, and submitted it to all the usual gatekeepers, but the response was encouraging and disconcerting in equal measure.
+Here’s a snippet of a letter from one literary agent:

 Thank you for sending me your brilliant manuscript.
 I was very impressed by your prose and imagination.
 The concept is unique and your execution – superb.
 The problem for me, however, is that I can’t quite see a market for it…